RoxeNet/RoxeChain/docs/00_install/01_build-from-source/01_shell-scripts/03_install-roxe-binaries.md

 ## Roxe install script

-For ease of contract development, content can be installed at the `/usr/local` folder using the `eosio_install.sh` script within the `eos/scripts` folder.
+For ease of contract development, content can be installed at the `/usr/local` folder using the `roxe_install.sh` script within the `roxe/scripts` folder.
 Adequate permission is required to install on system folders:

 ```sh
 cd ~/roxe/RoxeChain